wolfofRome/HololensServicesSamples/README.md

 First of all, I enabled the <strong>Experimental (.NET 4.6 Equivalent)</strong> Scripting Runtime version in the Unity player for using features like <strong>async/await. </strong>Then, I enabled the <strong>PicturesLibrary</strong> capability in the Publishing Settings to save the captured image to the device.

 <img class="aligncenter size-large wp-image-8244" src="https://davide.dev/wp-content/uploads/2018/02/08-Player-settings-1024x549.png" alt="" width="660" height="354" />

-Then, I created a <em>Scripts</em> folder and added a new <strong>PhotoManager.cs</strong> script taking as a starting point the implementation available in <a href="https://github.com/JannikLassahn/hololens-photocapture" target="_blank" rel="noopener">this</a> GitHub project.

 The script can be attached to a <strong>TextMesh</strong> component visualising the status: